huonw/unsafe_ls/README.md

 [![Build Status](https://travis-ci.org/huonw/unsafe_ls.png)](https://travis-ci.org/huonw/unsafe_ls)

-List unsafe blocks and the unsafe actions within them.
+List unsafe blocks and the unsafe actions within them, to enable easier auditing of regions that need extra-careful examination.
+This cannot catch memory-unsafe actions in safe code caused by bad `unsafe` code, but correctly written/audited `unsafe` blocks will not cause such problems.

 It can be used to only display blocks that have non-FFI unsafety in them, to avoid having to filter through lots of "routine" C calls.